opensheetmusicdisplay/opensheetmusicdisplay/src/VexFlowPatch/readme.txt

 comment out unnecessary error thrown, which prevents the fix to layouting improvements with whole measure rests and e.g. 12/8 rhythm in #1187.

+gracenotegroup.js (custom addition, needs check if necessary in vexflow 4): check for gracenotegroup.spacing set, to allow e.g. spacing = 0 by default.
+(with previous default 4, spacing is way too large unnecessarily, in most cases)

 keysignature.js (merged vexflow 4):
 open group to get SVG group+class for key signature

+pedalmarking.js (custom addition):
+Add rendering options for pedals that break across systems.

+renderer.js (vexflow4: need to check if possible):
+CanvasContext: getContext(): use willReadFrequently option for marginal performance potential, and for preventing chrome warning (#1242)

 stave.js (merged/fixed vexflow 4):
 prevent a bug where a modifier width is NaN, leading to a VexFlow error (fixed vexflow 4)